Home Source Reduction Friends of Green Friends Newsletters

 GreenFriends started in India in 2001 as a project of Embracing the World and has since spread across the globe, with thousands of members today throughout the United States, Europe, Australia and Asia.
 The mission of GreenFriends is to create a loving bond between humanity and Nature and to promote conservation through constructive action.
 Any service-oriented activity to protect and promote awareness and conservation of Nature can be considered a GreenFriends activity.

 "Look at Nature.
 Nature is a text book from which we must learn.
 Each object in it is a page from that book.
 Each and every object in Nature teaches us something.
 Renunciation and selflessness are the greatest lessons we can learn from Nature.
 Nature sacrifices Herself for humans; whereas, we not only exploit Her, but destroy Her.
 Yet Nature serves us.
 The earth is serving us; the sun, moon and stars serve us.
 What to we do in return for their selfless service?
 Nothing except harm.
+The unintelligent beings and things have no thinking power, yet they selflessly serve each other and humans.
+Humans have discrimination and yet they are utterly selfish.
+They are not even clearing their debts to Nature." - Amma

 May all beings and life-forms live and thrive in harmony upon the Earth!